jonny-vr/ChessAI/README.md

 # **Chess AI**

+The Chess AI is implemented in studentagents/VonRad_Schnitt.py The rest of the project was given in a university task (ChessEngine, GUI, etc)

 ## Basic Idea

 The code implements a **chess-playing algorithm** using **iterative deepening alpha-beta search**.
 It evaluates potential moves using **negamax with alpha-beta pruning**, optimizing move ordering by prioritizing captures.
 The algorithm includes a **quiescence search** to handle tactically active positions, ensuring more accurate evaluations.
 The iterative deepening approach progressively explores the game tree at increasing depths to balance computation time and accuracy. **The goal** is to **find the best move** for a given chess game state.